schauveau/sydpower-mqtt/README.md

 ## MQTT-MODBUS protocol

-All known informatons about the MQTT-MODBUS protocol use by Sydpower can be found in [MQTT-MODBUS.md](MQTT-MODBUS.md)
+All known informatons about the MQTT-MODBUS protocol used by Sydpower can be found in [MQTT-MODBUS.md](MQTT-MODBUS.md)